 NO4 Continue to increase the implementation of alternative silvicultural systems including continuous cover forestry (CCF) in forests of ecological value.
-N05 Develop metrics, set targets and develop an effective regime to monitor and report on key environmental parameters on the Coillte estate; including valuable habitats / species and the ecological benefits of biodiversity management actions.
+Any plan or project arising shall be subject to Appropriate Assessment screening, as necessary.
+NO5 Develop metrics, set targets and develop an effective regime to monitor and report on key environmental parameters on the Coillte estate; including valuable habitats / species and the ecological benefits of biodiversity management actions.
 N06 Continue to identify portions of the estate with potential to make a greater contribution to biodiversity and explore opportunities to transform them to improve their nature conservation value.
 N07 Engage with key regulatory and other bodies to develop a common vision for how these sites (ref NO6) should be managed.
 N08 Develop protocols for managing these sites (ref NO6), appropriate to their scale, habitat connectivity and site type, that will improve their nature conservation value.